Structural Steel Grades

 Advantages of Histar® by application:More

 HISTAR® steels are delivered in a thermomechanically rolled condition in accordance with the European Technical Approval ETA-10/0156.
 They comply with the requirements of the European standard EN 10025-4: 2004 for weldable fine grain structural steels and other national standards like ASTM A 913-11 and JIS G 3106:2008.

 HISTAR® grades are compatible with the requirements of the Eurocodes for the design of steel structures and composite steel-concrete structures.

-The steels are typically delivered with a Si content ranging between 0,14% and 0,25%, and are as such capable of forming a zinc layer during hot-dip galvanisation.
+The steels are typically delivered with an Si content ranging between 0,14% and 0,25% and are as such capable of forming a zinc layer during hot-dip galvanisation.
 As the phosphorus content of these steels is usually lower than 0,035%, it does not have any influence on the final thickness of the coating in the considered Si range.

 Resistant, Economical & Sustainable

 HISTAR® steels are innovative structural steel grades with a low alloy content available in yield strengths of 355 MPa and 460 MPa.
 HISTAR® grades combine high strength with excellent toughness at low temperatures and outstanding weldability - these material properties were considered incompatible until now.